 Complementary and alternative treatments

 Because of recent concerns about HRT, some women have turned to complementary and alternative treatments.
 For example, the following have been marketed for menopausal symptoms: black cohosh, red clover, dong quai, evening primrose oil, ginseng, soy, and kava.
 However, just because a product is labelled 'natural' does not mean that it is automatically safe and free from potentially damaging chemicals.
-A recent national guideline from Clinical Knowledge Summaries (reference at the end) states that "CKS does not recommend the use of complementary therapies".
+A recent guideline from the National Institute for Health and Care Excellence (NICE) Clinical Knowledge Summaries (see under 'Further reading & references at the end') states that "CKS does not recommend the use of complementary therapies".
 The reasons include:

 - They have not been shown convincingly to work very well.